Tibet Tour Cost 2026: Why Is the Price Gap So Big? | CITS China2Go

 • rather than making arbitrary substitutions

-A truly reasonable high-end Tibet tour fee typically features the following:
+A truly reasonable and high priced Tibet tour fee usually has the following characteristics:

 • Small group travel; no joining with domestic-only groups